powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.5.00 New: Make Playlist feature is now also a command line option: videoinfox -z

+        Add: The below 2 lines were added to: Videoinfox -h -z  Make a playlist from a recursive video listing in the current directory.
+The Playlist will be saved in ~/.config/videoinfox/playlists which makes the playlist/index available to videoinfox's feature set.

+         Edit: Version History.
+Everything before v5.0.00 was removed to reduce some bloat.
+               A little over 1,000 lines.

 ###  v5.4.45 Add: -GUI Notify added to Settings.
 Turn GUI notifications on or off.